[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 7-27-2004 by Ord. No. 04-26. Amendments noted where applicable.]

 Whenever an inspecting officer finds that an emergency exists with reference to a rental facility and the provisions of this chapter which requires immediate action to protect the health of occupants or the general public, he may, without notice or hearing, serve an order upon the owner reciting the existence of such emergency.
 Notwithstanding the other provisions of this chapter, such order shall be effective immediately.
 The owner to whom the order is directed shall comply therewith immediately, but upon appeal to the Board of Health, as hereinabove provided, shall be afforded a hearing as hereinbefore provided as soon as possible, within a period not to exceed 10 days.
 The order shall state the right to such hearing.

-Any person who shall violate any of the provisions of this chapter shall, upon conviction thereof, be sentenced to a fine not less than $100 and not exceeding $1,000 for each violation or to imprisonment not exceeding 30 days, or both.
-Each day that a violation continues after due notice has been served shall be deemed a separate offense.
+Any person, firm or corporation who shall violate any of the provisions of this chapter shall, upon conviction, be punished by a fine not less than $100 and not more than $1,000, community service, or by imprisonment in the County Jail for a period not to exceed 90 days, or by any combination of such fine, community service and imprisonment as the Court may determine.
+Each day that a violation continues after due notice has been given shall be deemed a separate offense.